 There are many reasons couples may have trouble getting pregnant.
 If you’re a woman under age 35 – and you’ve been trying intercourse during your fertile window for a year you could have a medical issue like polycystic ovarian syndrome (PCOS), endometriosis, or a hormonal disorder.
 If you’re over 35, infertility could be due to an egg quality or quantity issue.
 And while many people assume infertility is a “female issue” in about 40% of infertility cases the medicalproblems are with the male partner.

 You can make progress towards finding out what might be causing your infertility, by first understanding how your body works, andknowing how regularly you menstruate and ovulate.
 This will be important information to have while you are trying on your own and will also help you prepare for your first visit to a fertility doctor, if you end up needing to see one.

 But sometimes even a specialist can’t figure it out.
 They may say you have “unexplained infertility” – which is exactly what happened to us.
 Not knowing the exact cause can be extremely frustrating – because you can’t even begin to solve a problem, if you don’t know what it is.
 That’s when many people might rush into procedures like IVF, before having the confidence of knowing they did everything they could on their own.

 We have worked with several women and couples who were able to get pregnant using Mosie after failed IUI or IVF attempts.
-You can find a few of their stories in our Success Stories section here.
+You can find a some of their stories in our Mosie Stories section here.
 In fact, a clinical study found Mosie's pregnancy rates comparable to pregnancy rates of both IUI and intercourse.

 Remember, whether it’s Mosie, IVF or another route you decide to take on your journey to building your family –know that everyone’s path is unique and so is the level of support and resources you will need.
 Feel free to reach out to us if we can help and support you in any way.
 We are cheering for you from afar and hope you find your sweet little one soon!